University Anti-Corruption Course

 Course content

-The Course is divided into the following eight sections:
+The Course has been designed and written by GIACC.
+It is divided into the following eight sections:

 • Section 1: Introduction to course: This section contains an introduction to the course purpose and content.